eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

 CIS Microsoft Intune for Windows 11 v3.0.1 (https://workbench.cisecurity.org/benchmarks/16853) is implemented.

 # Windows 10
-Windows 10 configuration script is currently archived and will no longer be updated due to the end of support for Windows 10 in October 2025.
-Please refer to the archived folder for the antiquated Windows 10 configuration scripts.
+Windows 10 configurations are all archived and will no longer be updated due to the end of support for Windows 10 in October 2025.
+Please navigate to the archived folder for the antiquated Windows 10 configuration scripts.

 # Audits
 These configurations are audited multiple times to ensure adherence to CIS published configurations.
 Small Excel files have been provided to view summary results of each audit.